PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 represents the quantum circuit by building such a DAG by creating a :class:`~.CircuitGraph` instance.

-For further details on QNodes, and a full list of QNodes, refer to the :doc:`/code/qml_qnodes` module.
+For further details on QNodes, and a full list of QNodes with their custom differentiation rule, refer to the :doc:`/code/qml_qnodes` module.

 Interfaces
 **********